Sheriff Villanueva bypasses DA, pursues federal case in killing of off-duty LAPD officer - NewsBreak

 Sheriff Villanueva bypasses DA, pursues federal case in killing of off-duty LAPD officer

 Federal prosecutors have charged four people in connection with the robbery and killing of an off-duty Los Angeles police officer and allege the suspects are tied to a street gang, authorities said Thursday.In a statement to Eyewitness News, Gascón's office said: "We support the federal authorities taking the case and will be in communication with all the parties involved.
 It was indicated to us that the case was referred to the federal authorities, who filed charges.
 As such, we did not have an opportunity to review the case."
-Laurie Levenson, a professor at Loyola Law School and a former federal prosecutor, says that while it's rare to see investigators skirt the DA's office, this time, because of the allegations, it may be appropriate.
-The three men are accused of being members of the Florencia 13 gang, which has long been in the crosshairs of federal investigators.
-"On this case, given the scope of it, and the gang that's involved, the nature of the crime, he found one where he could not only take it to the feds but sort of, criticize the DA in doing so," said Levenson.
-Two of the suspects were slated to be arraigned Friday, the other two are still waiting for their day in court.
 If convicted in federal court, the four suspects potentially face the death penalty, or a minimum of life in prison without the possibility of parole.